 We do a lot of video shoots inside corporate offices.
 Sometimes this is feasible, and we get great quality sound and images.
 Some offices are not conducive to great quality because of issues like space, light, and noise.
 With an in-house studio, you can control your sound, set, and lighting.
 You can be sure that you have the space to get the equipment set up correctly.

 In the long term, an in-house video production studio and staff may save money.

-While the initial start-up costs may be high, if your company does a lot of video, over time an in-house studio could save money.
+While the initial start-up costs may be high, if your company does a lot of videos, over time an in-house studio could save money.
 The cost of producing videos in-house can be significantly cheaper than going outside, especially if your productions require studio shoots.

 A key variable may be the experience and capabilities of your in-house video team.
-If they can handle all tasks from scripting, lighting, camera work, graphic design and editing, that combined with the savings from having your own studio could be a plus.
+If they can handle all tasks from scripting, lighting, camera work, graphic design, and editing, that combined with the savings from having your own studio could be a plus.

 But this is not always true.
 Whether or not having your own staff and studio will save you money will depend on the quantity and types of productions you typically do, and what’s involved.
 You’ll need to do a cost analysis of both options to be sure.

 Actually I'm not done with the pros and cons.
 There's so much to cover that we’ll be posting the next phase of this topic next week on the pros and cons of adding an in-house video production staff, a long-term subcontracted staff, or completely outsourcing.
 I believe you'll need that information in order to decide whether or not to build your own in-house video production studio.

 Read Part 2 – Should I Hire an In-House Staff & Crew or Outsource?